‘Send Mail As’ with Gmail – Fixing the Authentication Failed Error (UPDATED March 2021)

 In the next window, enter ‘smtp.gmail.com’ as the SMTP server.
-Then enter the email address and password of the google apps user account you’re trying to add.
+Then enter the email address and password of the google Workspace user account you’re trying to add.
 Then press ‘Add Account’.

 Step by step video tutorial.

-Below you’ll find a full video which takes you through the entire process of adding a Google Apps email address to a personal Gmail account.
+Below you’ll find a full video which takes you through the entire process of adding a Google Workspace email address to a personal Gmail account.

 Want More Freelance Advice?